zng-ui/zng/TODO/_current.md

 # Split Core

-* Color.
-    - Filter needs layout::Length.
-    - Needs impl_from_and_into_var.
-    - Into view_api::RenderColor.
-        - Can be decoupled.

 * App API.
     - Needs UpdateDeliveryList, that needs WidgetInfo.
         - WidgetInfo only to iter over path (without alloc).